 A new and growing sector

-- There are currently around 70,000 housing with care units in the UK, providing homes for just over 90,000 older people.
+- There are currently around 70,000 Integrated Retirement Community units in the UK, providing homes for just over 90,000 older people.

 - The sector is emerging and is currently much smaller than the traditional retirement housing sector without onsite care and support, which has around 440,000 units, and care home beds, which stand at around 456,000.

-- Only 0.6% of over-65s currently have the opportunity to live in housing with care in the UK, compared to at least 5-6% in New Zealand, Australia, and the US.
+- Only 0.6% of over-65s currently have the opportunity to live in an Integrated Retirement Community in the UK, compared to at least 5-6% in New Zealand, Australia, and the US.